jcklie/keras-autoencoder/README.md

 # Keras Autoencoder

+A collection of different autoencoder types in Keras.
+It is inspired by [this blog post](http://blog.keras.io/building-autoencoders-in-keras.html).

 ## Installation

 Python is easiest to use with a virtual environment.
 All packages are sandboxed in a local folder so that they do not interfere nor pollute the global installation: